sigma-quantiphi/crypto-pandas/README.md

 For detailed documentation, visit the [ReadTheDocs](https://crypto-pandas.readthedocs.io/en/latest/) or read the API reference for advanced features.

+## About Sigma Quantiphi
+[Sigma Quantiphi](https://www.sigmaquantiphi.com/) is a quantitative-engineering firm that builds end-to-end algorithmic-trading systems for the cryptocurrency markets.
+We create open-source, Python-first tools—like crypto-pandas—and deliver turnkey execution, data, and research pipelines that emphasize simplicity, transparency, and rapid deployment.

 ## License

 This project is licensed under the Apache License.
 See the `LICENSE` file for more details.